-Class: Characters may be Warriors, Wizards, Thieves, or Clerics.
+Class: Characters may be members of the Chess Club, Forbidden Magic Club, Potions Club, or Sports Club.
 If you have no Class card in front of you, you have no class.

 Each Class has special abilities that you gain the moment you play its card in front of you and lose as soon as you discard that card.
+See the Class cards for when abilities can be used.